 The requirements adopted in D.21-12-015 pertaining to the effective PRM are applicable to the effective PRM adopted in this decision.
 Specifically, the effective PRM will only apply for peak summer months (June-October) with IOUs permitted to use excess resources from existing portfolios to meet minimum target levels in June and October.
-Resources eligible to count towards the effective PRM will remain unchanged from D.21-12-015 and all resources that are currently eligible to be contingency resources will remain eligible to be contingency resources in 2024 and 2025.
-IOUs are reminded that their excess RA-eligible resources may be used towards the effective PRM targets, provided that the IOU has made reasonable attempts to sell the excess capacity to other LSEs, as provided in D.21-12-015.33
+Resources eligible to count towards the effective PRM will remain unchanged from D.21-12-015 and all resources that are currently eligible to be contingency resources will remain eligible to be contingency resources may be used towards the effective PRM targets, provided that the IOU has made reasonable attempts to sell the excess capacity to other LSEs, as provided in D.21-12-015.33